 Successfully completing students who achieve a minimum of 85% attendance will receive a Diploma in Foundation Studies.
 The Diploma carries 30 ECTS and is aligned with Level 6 on the National Framework of Qualifications (NFQ).
-At present, the Diploma is an internal qualification, recognised for the purposes of entry to NUI Galway only.
+At present, the Diploma is an internal qualification, recognised for the purposes of entry to University of Galway only.
 Students cannot use the qualification for entry to other higher education institutes unless by private arrangement.

 14. What courses can I go on to do at NUI Galway if I successfully complete the Access course?

-Successful completion of the Access course allows entry into a wide range of programmes at NUI Galway, including the Arts, Business, Law, Science, Engineering, Informatics, and Health Sciences.
+Successful completion of the Access course allows entry into a wide range of programmes at University of Galway, including the Arts, Business, Law, Science, Engineering, Informatics, and Health Sciences.
 Please note that you must still apply through the CAO for your chosen degree course(s).
 Entry to some degree courses is guaranteed; entry to others is competitive; and a small number of degree programmes do not accept students on the basis of the successful completion of the Access course.

 15. Am I guaranteed entry into my chosen course at NUI Galway if I successfully complete the Access course?

 - Depending on the stream/subjects that you take on the Access course, successful completion of the course will guarantee entry into certain degree courses.
-In general, if you pass all modules (subjects) and achieve a minimum attendance rate of 85%, you are guaranteed entry into undenominated degree courses at NUI Galway (for example, GY101 Bachelor of Arts; GY201 Bachelor of Commerce; GY251 Bachelor of Civil Law; GY301 Bachelor of Science).
+In general, if you pass all modules (subjects) and achieve a minimum attendance rate of 85%, you are guaranteed entry into undenominated degree courses at University of Galway (for example, GY101 Bachelor of Arts; GY201 Bachelor of Commerce; GY251 Bachelor of Civil Law; GY301 Bachelor of Science).
 Students applying for GY401 Undenominated Engineering must achieve at least 60% in Advanced Mathematics.

-- In addition, successful students can apply for places on a wide range of other degree courses at NUI Galway.
+- In addition, successful students can apply for places on a wide range of other degree courses at University of Galway.
 Entry to some of these programmes is competitive, and there may be minimum entry requirements for some courses or modules (e.g. Health Sciences, Engineering courses, certain language courses).
 Access students receive a lot of advice and information about progression options in the Educational Guidance module over the academic year.